Skip to content

 AIR FREIGHT EXPLAINED

-Dedicated freighter capacity and commercial cargo services serve different needs, and choosing the wrong option can cost you time you don't have.
+Dedicated cargo freighter capacity and commercial cargo services serve different needs, and choosing the wrong option can cost you time you don't have.
 This breakdown covers your two primary options for critical shipments: commercial freight aircraft and charter cargo aircraft.
 Understanding how each works, where each falls short, and when a dedicated cargo freighter aircraft is the right call helps shippers make faster, better decisions when urgency is highest.

 LEARN MORE